theterminalguy/senior-fullstack-php-takehome/README.md

 ![Architecture](architecture.svg)

-The entire application is expected to be dockerized and deployed on AWS Elastic Beanstalk
+The entire application is expected to be dockerized and deployed on [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/)

 ## What has been done for me?

-We have made it easier for to get started with this project after you must have gone through the requirement document.
-The following have been implemented for you
+The following have been implemented for you to make it easier for you to get started.
+The requirments document should contain all the information you need to get started.

 1. A SOAP server written in PHP
 2. A SOAP client written in Python